 01. Find your image

+The first step in conquering how to Photoshop someone into a picture is to find the perfect images.
 When picking your two images, it’s important to consider matching perspective and angles, ensuring that any inserted image has the best chance of looking natural and in situ.
-Try to mimic the resolution and lighting conditions of the original image, since tiny differences can immediately spoil the credibility of a composition.
+A key part of mastering how to Photoshop someone into a picture is to mimic the resolution and lighting conditions of the original image, since tiny differences can immediately spoil the credibility of a composition.

 When cutting a person out from their background, it is preferable to have a sharp edge around your subject.
 If a background is clean enough, such as a plain, block colour, you can often get away with using the Magic Eraser tool for a quick cutout.